Product Availability: In Stock (FedEx delivery within 2 business days).

-PC-12 was originally derived in 1976 from a transplantable rat adrenal pheochromocytoma in 1976.
-PC-12 are small, have a limited amount of cytoplasm, are difficult to transfect, and have a doubling time of more than two days.
-These cells stop dividing and terminally differentiate when treated with nerve growth factor, which makes PC-12 cells useful as a model system for neuronal differentiation.
+PC-12 cells are extensively used as a model for neuronal differentiation, investigating the effects of differentiation on exocytotic release, in particular.
+Not considered adult neurons, PC-12 cells can quickly differentiate into neuron-like cells due to their embryological nature with neuroblastic cells, exhibiting similar to neurons properties.
+PC-12 was originally derived in 1976 from a transplantable pheochromocytoma of the rat adrenal medulla.
+PC-12 are small and difficult to transfect cells with a limited amount of cytoplasm.
+They have an estimated population doubling time of more than two days.
+PC-12 cells stop dividing and terminally differentiate when treated with nerve growth factor, which makes them useful as a model system for neuronal differentiation.
 PC-12 treated with nerve growth factor stop proliferation, grow long neuritis, and exhibit cellular composition changes that are associated with neuronal differentiation.
 When PC-12 differentiate, they are even more difficult to transfect.
-Both neuronal NO synthase and nitric oxide are required for PC12 cell differentiation.
+Both nitric oxide and neuronal nitric oxide synthase are required for the differentiation of PC-12 cells.
 Research suggests PC-12 cells may represent a stage specific vulnerability to a known neurotoxic agent.
-PC-12 have a rounded morphology, tend to form clusters in culture and attach poorly to non-coated plastic surfaces, making them difficult to culture.
+The PC-12 cell line has a rounded morphology and tends to form clusters in culture.
+Also, PC-12 cells are hard to attach to non-coated plastic surfaces, which makes them difficult to culture.

 Figure 2.
 Protein expression of Lamin A in PC-12 cells.
 DNA plasmid expressing Lamin A or siRNA targeting Lamin A were transfected into PC-12 cells following Altogen Biosystems transfection protocol.
 At 72 hours post-transfection the cells were analyzed by Western Blot for protein expression levels (normalized by total protein, 10 µg of total protein loaded per each well).
 Untreated cells used as a negative control.